IN SEARCH OF.......

 The Patriot Insurrection (1837-1838)

 Several events contributed to the rise of nationalism, which found its outlet in the insurrection of 1837.
 Apart from the numerous conflicts that pitted the two groups against each other, a major issue worsened the situation, namely the question of subsidies.
 Subsidies were the amounts of money that the Assembly granted to the governor and the Executive Council to balance the budget.
 In 1818, the Assembly approved the subsidies requested by the Governor, but demanded that numerous abuses be rectified, such as pensions for deceased individuals, paying people to do nothing, salaries for non-residents, and fictitious salaries.
 Nothing was done.
 The following year, Governor Charles Gordon Lennox, Duke of Richmond, submitted a request containing the same abuses.
 The Assembly voted on the budget section by section, refusing to allocate funds for abusive expenditures.
 The Legislative Council blocked the effort.
 While the subsidy crisis was fomenting, another major problem arose, this time concerning the sharing of customs duties between Upper and Lower Canada.
 Discontent peaked in Lower Canada in the spring of 1837.
 Despite the repeated requests of the Patriot Party, London still refused to reconstitute the Legislative Council as an elected body or to make the Executive Council answerable to the House of Assembly.
 Protest meetings, soon to be prohibited by Governor Gosford, were held everywhere.
 Rebellion finally broke out in the fall.
 "Patriots," often poorly organized, took up arms against the English army at St. Denis, St. Charles and St. Eustache.
 The crackdown was swift: villages were burned, members of the public were attacked, and women and children were put out of their homes just as winter was setting in.
-In November, the Patriots attacked English troops at Lacolle and Odeltown, but the operation was a fiasco.
+In November, the Patriots attacked English troops at Lacolle and Odeltown, Quebec but the operation was a fiasco.
 The second crackdown was worse than the first.
 More villages were pillaged and burned.
 Almost 1000 people were arrested, twice as many as in 1837.
 Of these, 108 were put on trial, about 60 were deported, and 12 were hanged in the Pied-du-Courant prison in Montreal.

 NAME: